What Is a Trading Journal?

 Entry price and exit price

-Stop loss and profit target — what was your planned exit on both sides?
+Stop loss and profit target — your planned exit on both sides

 Your Plan vs. What Actually Happened

-Before you enter a trade, you have a plan.
+Before you enter, you have a plan.
 A setup.
 An entry trigger.
-A stop loss.
+A stop.
 A target.
-Write that down.
+Write it down.

 After the trade closes, compare the plan to reality.